-Results, which were summarized in a manuscript that was submitted to Frontiers in Plant Science in June 2022, provide evidence that some linkage drag may exist for the FHB resistance QTL Fhb1, Fhb_1B Jamestown, and Fhb_1AN.
+Results, which were summarized in a manuscript that was published in Frontiers in Plant Science (Ballen-Taborda et al. 2022), provide evidence that some linkage drag may exist for the FHB resistance QTL Fhb1, Fhb_1B Jamestown, and Fhb_1A Neuse.
 However, evidence also showed that exceptional lines existed in the material evaluated that contained one or more of these FHB resistance QTL and that only in specific environments did a tradeoff emerge significant.
 Collectively, results suggest that tremendous progress has been made toward introgessing effective FHB resistance alleles into adapted SRW wheat material, but there is still room for improvement by further breaking up regional linkage between FHB QTL and potential deleterious genes that reduce grain yield or quality.